It’s never too early to think about making your will. The basic first steps are:

-1. Choose executors.
-These are the people who will make sure that the instructions in your Will are carried out.
-You can appoint your spouse, adult children, other relatives or close friends, including beneficiaries of the Will.
+- Choose executors.
+These are the people who will make sure that the instructions in your will are carried out.
+You can appoint your spouse, adult children, other relatives or close friends, including beneficiaries of the will.
 If appropriate, you can also appoint your solicitor as one of your executors.

-5. If you have any specific instructions for your funeral, these can be mentioned in your Will.
+- If you have any specific instructions for your funeral, these can be mentioned in your will.

-It is very important that your Will is correctly drafted in order to avoid possible tax and other problems after your death, and we strongly advise you to engage a solicitor to help you in this process.
+It is very important that your will is correctly drafted in order to avoid possible tax and other problems after your death, and you are strongly advised to engage a solicitor to help you in this process.